 Moni and Nils are lucky – the people are not only super nice, but there are two more children of the same age at the start.
 Sunday is still a rest day and Moni says:

-Children’s surf course – you have to be aware of that
+Children’s surf course – this is what you need to know

 - The whole family learns to surf